-The Story Behind the Trends - Belfast and Castlereagh are both below the NI average of 66.6 in June 11, with trends showing a decrease in the past two years.
+The Story Behind the Trends - The Northern Area has fluctuated over the past years with Antrim, Larne, Magherafelt and Moyle below the NI average of 66.6 and Cookstown with no results available for June 11.
+Key Stage THREE Years 8-10 Ages 12 to 14 Excludes Special & Independent Schools.
 Due to Science being made non-compulsory in 2005/06 and many schools not undertaking the assessment, DE took a decision not to report science in 2011/12 due to this under representation of the cohort.